 All students in the Counseling Program have a program advisor.
 Regular contact with the program advisor is essential for the student's smooth progression through the program.
 Among other tasks, the program advisor will help explore career options; complete a program plan; process routine paperwork; consider field placement alternatives; develop solutions to problems with classes, requirements, or faculty; and conduct initial graduation check-out.
-The Program Coordinator will certify the graduation upon receiving the graduation check-out form completed by the advisor.
+The Program Coordinator will certify each student's graduation following review of the student's degree audit through Catalyst.

-To make contact with the advisor most productive, the student should be prepared for advising meetings (e.g., carefully review course schedules prior to the meeting) and should bring necessary paperwork such as their degree audit report, which can be found at https://onestop.uc.edu/classes/GetMyDegreeAudit.html.
+To make contact with the advisor most productive, the student should be prepared for advising meetings (e.g., carefully review course schedules prior to the meeting) and should bring necessary paperwork such as their degree audit report, which can be found on Catalyst.